JhohannesK/Frontend-Store/README.md

 Frontend Store
 ==============

-A continuously expanded list of frameworks, libraries and tools I used/want to use for building things on the web.
+A continuously expanded list of frameworks, libraries and tools we've use/want to use for building things on the web.
 Mostly Javascript stuff.

 ## Table of Contents
 - [CSS/UI Frameworks](#cssui-frameworks)